A-Suhail/BLE_DA14683-U/README.md

   - press reset when prompted
   - press reset when app is flashed successfully --prod
  ```
+>Note: Pics of working setup shown in individual readme files present in respective app directory
 ### VI.
 Secure BLE service - Security Request pair
 -  Developers could mistake a security request with pairing process, both are fundamentally different from one another, confusion can lead bad and insecure ble service highly vulnerable to design mistakes in app development... i have seen it.
 -  A pairing request can only be initiated from master to peripheral in a ble connection